 Dr. Anterasian also attends on the inpatient Infectious Diseases service at Seattle Children’s Hospital.
 Outside the hospital, she enjoys running, hiking, skiing, and spending time with her partner (and three dogs!).

 John Aitchison, PhD

 Co-Director, Center for Global Infectious Disease Research, Seattle Children’s Research Institute, Professor, Pediatrics, Adjunct Professor, Biochemistry, University of Washington.

-Research Associate Professor of Pediatrics, University of Washington School of Medicine, Seattle Children’s Research Institute.
+Acting Assistant Professor of Pediatric Infectious Diseases, University of Washington School of Medicine

 Outside of the University, Dr. Coler enjoys spending time with her family and friends, cooking, traveling and scuba diving.